 Deirdre’s studies have been varied and include a Bachelor of Theology (B.Th.); Hospital Chaplaincy Certificate (specialising in Pastoral Care and Youth Ministry); Churchill Fellow (Spiritual Care of Cancer Patients, 1995); Certificate in Transpersonal Psychotherapy and Counselling; post-graduate studies in the Doctor of Ministry Program at the University of Creation Spirituality; Multi-Disciplinary Certificate in Hospice Care, St Christopher’s Hospice, London; Certificate in Mindfulness Meditation from the Massachusetts Medical School Mind-Body Stress Reduction Clinic; Certificate in Spiritual Direction and Retreat Leading; Diploma of Nutrition and Dietetics; and Diploma in Swedish Massage.

 In her work, Deirdre draws on her background in journalism and creative writing to write stories for children dealing with grief.
-Deirdre has partnered with Charity Murphy to revive her original works as part of the Paradise Kids Storybook Collection.
+Deirdre has partnered with Charity Murphy to revive her original works and to write new stories as part of the Paradise Kids Storybook Collection.
 The collection features a series of books and videos that are designed to be a useful tool in helping children relate to the deep emotional issues and painful situations they are currently facing, in the safeness of a storybook.
 The collection is produced by the Ian Mavor Foundation as a gift of love to Paradise Kids.

 In 2002, Ian was awarded a Medal of the Order of Australia (OAM) “For service to the community through a range of church, social welfare, education and health groups”.
 Sadly in 2015, Ian passed away, his legacy continues to this day.
 After his passing, many touching tributes were written, we have included one that provides an overview of Ian's life ...
 2015 Tribute to Ian.